I travel the world and seemingly never stop.

-Things have changed for me, but not necessarily for better or worse.
-After four years of traveling the world, these things simply are.
+When you travel for a month or a year or more, things change.
+But not necessarily for better or worse.
+After so much time traveling the world, these things simply are.

 When traveling for so long, responsibilities tend to dwindle.
 But they don't dwindle in a way that merits irresponsibility, there are simply fewer things that need to get done in a day.
 There are no more errands to run or people to meet.
 There is nothing but you and the day you are living in.
 With such little to do, you can take more time for yourself.
 Things slow down, and life becomes more relaxed.
 Hang out in a hammock for while, stop and talk to a local on the street, or drink a beer for breakfast.

 It's all good, because life doesn't have to be stressful.